sarahmclo/slidles-puzzle/README.md

 All images were orignially created, optimised and converted to webp with [Convertio](https://convertio.co/).

 ### Wireframes
-Wireframes serve as the blueprint for the website, outlining the layout and functionality of each page.
+Wireframes serve as the blueprint for the website, outlining layout and functionality.
 They help us visualise the user experience and iterate on design concepts and scope before implementation.

 Wireframes for this site were created by pen and with [Figma](https://figma.com/) and include future feature options to solve new puzzles.